zcattacz/alasql_wiki/How-to-use-SQL-to-query-javascript-objects.md

 ### Answer

-Alasql is a JavaScript SQL data manipulating library and supports SQL syntax.
+AlaSQL is a JavaScript SQL data manipulating library and supports SQL syntax.

 This is an example:
 ```js